Terror (1978 film): Filming

-Terror was produced in four weeks during the summer and was shot in various locations around London and Surrey.
-Both Warren and producer Les Young noted that due to the multiple locations, the filming logistics were more complicated than they had been for Satan's Slave.
-The filming location for the Garrick residence was the house of the Baron and Baroness DeVeuce in Pirbright; this had previously served as the main location for Satan's Slave.
+Terror was shot in four weeks in various locations around London and Surrey.
+Filming began on 5 June 1978.
+Both Warren and producer Les Young noted that due to the multiple locations, the logistics of the shoot were more complicated than those of Satan's Slave.
+The filming location for the Garrick residence was the house of the Baron and Baroness DeVeuce in Pirbright; this had previously been the main location for Satan's Slave.
 Many of the woodland scenes were shot on the surrounding estate.
 In a 2009 interview, Warren described the house as the "perfect location" as it was "huge and could be used in so many different ways."
 The opening party scenes were filmed in a single June evening.
-A nearby lodge served as the focus of an extended scene in which the character Suzy, whose car has broken down on a country lane, takes refuge inside a seemingly empty cottage where she is terrorised by a dark figure who turns out to be a friendly mechanic.
-Warren conceded that the sequence makes no sense, describing it as a "10-minute red herring".
+A nearby lodge provided the location of the false stalker sequence with Suzy and the mechanic.
+Warren conceded that this sequence makes no sense, describing it as a "10-minute red herring".

 Scenes set at the Theatre Girls' Hostel were filmed at a nurses' hostel in Holland Park, while a club in Richmond supplied the location for the club where Ann works.
 James's office at Garrick Studios was represented by the actual office of production company Crystal Film Productions, based in Harlesden.
-Scenes set on the studio floor were filmed over two days using the interior of Acorn Studios in Barnes.
-Other filming locations included a street in Victoria, Wood Lane in Shepherd's Bush, Queensway in Bayswater, Barnes railway station and Barnes Common.
-Many of the outdoor scenes were shot night-for-night; this proved challenging as the decision to film in the summer limited the hours of darkness in which the crew could shoot.
+Scenes set on the studio floor were filmed over two days at Acorn Studios in Barnes.
+Other filming locations included: a street in Victoria; Wood Lane, Shepherd's Bush; Queensway, Bayswater; Barnes railway station; and Barnes Common.
+Many of the outdoor scenes were shot night-for-night; this proved challenging as the decision to film during the summer meant that the nights were short, forcing the crew to keep to a tight schedule.

-The character Philip (played by James Aubrey) was a replacement for Gary, whose actor, Michael Craze, was forced to leave the production after suffering an epileptic seizure on set.
+The character Philip was a replacement for Gary, whose actor, Michael Craze, was forced to leave the production after suffering an epileptic seizure on set.
 Nine defective prints of the film Saturday Night Fever (1977), obtained from The Rank Organisation, were used to create the mass of film stock that attacks Philip before he is killed.
-Some of the background actors featured in the opening film-within-a-film sequence were employees of BBC Radio London, where McGillivray was working at the time.
-Other small parts were played by members of the crew; for example, McGillivray appears in one scene as a TV news reporter.
+Some of the background actors featured in the film-within-a-film sequence were employees of BBC Radio London, where McGillivray was working at the time.
+Other small parts were played by members of the crew; for example, McGillivray appears in one scene as a TV reporter.